Akram Aylisli: Harassment campaign

 Soon after Stone Dreams was published, the honored writer became an enemy of the state.
 Mass media launched a wide-scale bullying campaign.

-In Baku, Ganja, and in the writer's native village, rallies were organized where people cried out slogans such as "Death to Akram Aylisli!", "Traitor!", "Why have you sold yourself out to the Armenians?" ,"Akram is Armenian!", and they set his books and portraits on fire.
-Youth Organization of Refugees from Nagorno Karabakh announced their and other NGOs dealing with the affairs of veterans, refugees and IDPs' intention to take legal action against Aylisli.
+In Baku, Ganja, and in the writer's native village, rallies were organized where people cried out slogans such as "Death to Akram Aylisli!", "Traitor!", "Why have you sold yourself out to the Armenians?", "Akram is Armenian!", and they set his books and portraits on fire.
+Youth Organization of Refugees from Nagorno-Karabakh announced their and other NGOs dealing with the affairs of veterans, refugees and IDPs' intention to take legal action against Aylisli.

 On February 7, 2013, the President of Azerbaijan Ilham Aliyev signed a presidential decree that stripped Aylisli of his title "People's Writer" and the personal pension that went with it.

 Ali Hasanov, Head of the Azerbaijani Presidential Administration's Social and Political Department, denounced him for purportedly having no national spirit or sense of humanity, for disrespecting the memory of those who died during the war, and for posing as a defender of human values.
 He added that Aylisli represents Armenian youth who killed thousands of Azerbaijanis, and took control over Azerbaijani lands and committed the massacre in Khojaly, but that he represents Azerbaijanis as murderers and weak personalities.
-He further added that as Azerbaijanis they "must express public hatred towards these people."
+He further added that as Azerbaijanis, they "must express public hatred towards these people."

-Parliamentarians of the National Assembly during the special session required to deprive Aylisli of all state awards, and his Azerbaijani citizenship and insisted that he move to Armenia.
+Parliamentarians of the National Assembly during the special session required to deprive Aylisli of all state awards, and his Azerbaijani citizenship, and insisted that he move to Armenia.
 Parliamentarians commented that the novella "insulted not only Azerbaijanis, but the whole Turkish nation," on account of references to the Ottoman Empire's historical persecution of Armenians.
 They suggested that Aylisli have DNA tested to determine if he was genetically ethnic Armenian.
 The Chairmen of the National Assembly Ogtay Asadov stated "There is something suspicious in the blood of everybody who supports Aylisli".

 The Ministry of Education withdrew his works from the school curriculum.
 Aylisli's plays were banned from theaters.
 A lot of Azerbaijani writers, artists and academics repudiated him.
 Union of Azerbaijani Writers convened a meeting and expelled Aylisli from its membership.

 Aylisili's wife and son were fired from their jobs.

-The chairman of Caucasian Muslim Board, Sheikh Allahshukur Pashazadeh, branded him an apostate.
+The chairman of the Caucasian Muslim Board, Sheikh Allahshukur Pashazadeh, branded him an apostate.

 Hafiz Haciyev, leader of the pro-government political party Muasir Musavat (Modern Equality), said his party would pay $13,000 to anyone who would cut Aylisli's ear off.
 After coming under strong pressure from foreign embassies and U.S. Department of State on the Azerbaijani government, the Ministry of Interior forced Muasir Musavat to rescind the reward.